-Naming conventions for surgical sequelae (temporal relationship but no causal relationship) Not all surgical sequelae are complications of surgery but rather expected late effects.
+Naming conventions for surgical sequelae (temporal relationship but no causal relationship)

+Not all surgical sequelae are complications of surgery but rather expected late effects.
+Conditions that occur following surgery, but not necessarily Due to the surgery, are modeled only with an After relationship.

-FSN: Disorder X following <<387713003 | Surgical procedure (procedure)
+FSN: Disorder X following << 387713003 | Surgical procedure (procedure)

-PT: Disorder X following <<387713003 |Surgical procedure (procedure)
+PT: Disorder X following << 387713003 | Surgical procedure (procedure)